wp-plugins/skype-online-status/readme.txt

      - a 'Reset options' button to revert to original settings and a 'Remove' button to completely clear the plugin settings from your database
-     - the <!--skype status--> tag to display a Skype Status button in posts and page content!
+     - a quicktag to display a Skype Status button in posts and page content!
      - editable template
      - language switch for Skype default status texts
      - download skype now link (replaceable with your own referral